amartincolby/Rust-Quick-Guide/README.md

 language is often called "academic" because they are usually the focus of esoteric computer science classes.
 On the other end of the spectrum is the direct representation of machine state.
-This is often called assembly language, where each statement represents a command going to the computer.
+This is often called assembly language, where each statement represents a direct command going to the computer.
+It is fimly rooted in the physical world.

 Rust starts on the academic end of the spectrum of languages and moves toward the machine in search of maximum, real-world performance.
 Meanwhile Rust's